choria-io/website/docs/content/concepts/related/_index.md

 ## Stream Replicator

-Choria uses technology from [NATS.io](https://nats.io) in its Network Broker but we also use the [NATS Streaming Server](https://github.com/nats-io/nats-streaming-server) in various situations.
-The [Data Adapters](../../adapters/) supports bridging Registration and Choria Replies onto a NATS Streaming service.
+Choria uses technology from [NATS.io](https://nats.io) in its Network Broker, [Choria Streams](/streams/) is a managed instance of [NATS JetStream](https://docs.nats.io/jetstream/).
+The [Data Adapters](../../adapters/) supports bridging Registration and Choria Replies onto a Choria Streams service.

 You might have multiple data centers and want to transport these registration data to a central location in a way that is resilient to network outage and would support building multiple caches of data in multiple locations with different freshness cadences.
 You can also subscribe entirely different kinds of processor for the data and each processor can consume the data at its own pace.